takshaktiwari/adash-exam/README.md

 To customize views publish views and you will get exam layout in layouts folder, components and admin pages will be in components/exam and admin/exam respectively.

     php artisan vendor:publish --provider="Takshak\Exam\ExamServiceProvider"

+Additionally you can publish just required assets.

+- Publish Seeders: `php artisan vendor:publish --tag="adash-exam-seeds".
+You will get the seeders in seeders folder.

+- Publish Routes: `php artisan vendor:publish --tag="adash-exam-routes".
+You will get a file named *exam.php* in routes folder.

+- Publish Views: `php artisan vendor:publish --tag="adash-exam-views".
+You will get the views in *exam* folder in components and in admin folder.